Table of Contents

 Under New York’s workers’ compensation laws, there are certain deadlines that must be met in order for an injured worker or the family of a worker who died as a result of their injuries to claim benefits.
 These deadlines are called “statutes of limitations” and anytime these deadlines are missed, they put your potential claim at risk.

-The workers’ compensation benefits in New York provide coverage for everyday expenses and medical bills — however, these benefits are not as extensive as awards made under traditional personal injury claims.
-It is not possible for workers to sue their employers when they are injured in the workplace, instead, they must file a claim under workers’ compensation law in order to recover their losses.
+The workers’ compensation benefits in New York provide coverage for everyday expenses and medical bills.
+However, these benefits are not as extensive as awards made under traditional personal injury claims.
+It is not possible for workers to sue their employers when they are injured in the workplace.
+Instead, they must file a claim under workers’ compensation law to recover their losses.

 These losses may include: